Dynamical Tidal Response of Schwarzschild Black Holes: Warm-up: Dynamical scalar response

 \subsubsection{Renormalization and matching}

 The infinities appearing in~\eqref{eq:phiL0} and~\eqref{eq:phiL2} as $\varepsilon\rightarrow0$ are reminiscent of UV divergences in perturbative calculations in quantum field theory (QFT)---with the difference that here we are dealing with classical worldline loops, rather than quantum loops~\cite{Goldberger:2004jt,Kol:2011vg,Cheung:2018wkq,Bern:2019crd,Ivanov:2024sds,Ivanov:2025ozg}.
 In QFT, one introduces a regularization scheme and a set of renormalization conditions that allow the identification of the physical parameters---those measured in experiments---and their relation to the bare parameters appearing in the Lagrangian.
-Counterterms are then introduced into the Lagrangian to remove the divergences and enforce the renormalization conditions.
+Counterterms are then added to the Lagrangian to remove the divergences and enforce the renormalization conditions.
 A byproduct of this perturbative renormalization procedure is the appearance of scale dependence in the coefficients and logarithmic running governed by precise renormalization group equations.
-In the present context, the running parameters are $B_\text{reg}$ (the scalar field amplitude) and $B_\text{irr}$ (or, equivalently, the tidal response couplings $K_\ell^{(\Phi)}(\omega)$ via \eqref{scalar_EFT_Love_BC}).
-We can relate the renormalized coefficients $\Bar{B}_\text{reg}$ and $\Bar{B}_\text{irr}$ to the bare ones via the relations
+In the present context, the running parameters are $B_\text{reg}$ (the scalar field amplitude) and $B_\text{irr}$ (or, equivalently, the tidal response couplings $K_\ell^{(\Phi)}(\omega)$ via \eqref{scalar_EFT_Love_BC}), and we require counterterms for the kinetic and interaction terms (eqs.~\eqref{eq:Sbulk} and \eqref{scalar_effective_action}, respectively).
+The renormalized coefficients $\Bar{B}_\text{reg}$ and $\Bar{B}_\text{irr}$ can be related to the bare ones via the relations

 Defining the matrix

 one finds the following values are needed to cancel the $1/\varepsilon$ divergences~\cite{Caron-Huot:2025tlq}:

 Plugging these back into the scalar field solution~\eqref{eq:Bornseriesscalar} now yields a finite limit as $\varepsilon\rightarrow0$:\footnote{We stress the substitution should be done not in~\eqref{eq:phiL0} and \eqref{eq:phiL2}, but in $\Phi(r)$ before taking the $\varepsilon \to 0$ limit.}